KeertiGottamIn8Ltd/WeatherTestAutomation/README.md

 Gherkin for any requireement is as below.

 Feature: As a User

-    I should be in weather report site
+ Given I should be in weather report site
     So that I can see weather for any city

    Scenario Outline: Check the city weather for 5 Days

     Given I am in WeatherSite